 Equilibrium is a state in which the net force acting on an object is zero, resulting in no acceleration.
 According to Newton's First Law of Motion, an object at rest stays at rest, and an object in motion stays in motion with the same speed and in the same direction unless acted upon by a force.

 In the force table experiment, the ring is in equilibrium when the vector sum of all the forces acting on it is zero.
-This means that the x and y components of the net force must both be zero:
+In plain terms, the x and y components of the net force must both be zero:

 ∑Fx = 0